bpmn-os/bpmnpp/README.md

 This creates a single header file `lib/bpmn++.h` and a library `lib/libbpmn++.a`.

 ## Install the library
-After library the program, it can be installed by
+After building the library, it can be installed by

 ```
 sudo make install